 Nisshokan Bettei Koyotei is a superb ryokan in Nagasaki – book it here.

-Final thoughts on April in Japan and what to wear
+Final thoughts on what to wear in Japan in April

 Finally, don’t stress too much about the packing.
 Cities like Tokyo and especially Kyoto are fantastic for clothes shopping.
 And what’s better than bringing home a stylish souvenir or two from Japan?